Pseudostrabismus explained

 What is the treatment?

 No treatment is needed.
-As your child grows the bridge of their nose will develop and the pseudostrabismus will become less noticeable.
+As your child grows, the bridge of their nose will develop.
+This will cause the pseudostrabismus to become less noticeable.

 How will my child be assessed?

-The appointments with the orthoptist are for observation of your child.
+The appointments with the orthoptist are to observe your child.

 Will my child need to be tested for glasses?

-More information on refraction is available in the Glasses and testing for glasses (hospital refraction) leaflet.
+More information is available in the Glasses and testing for glasses (hospital refraction) leaflet.

 What are the benefits of having my child assessed?